Skip to content

 If you have those three, you have a trade.
 If you're missing one, you skip it.
 Scalping is about execution speed, not trade frequency.
 You can wait 30 minutes for a clean setup and still get 10+ trades in a session.

-Risk Management is Even More Critical
+Why Is Risk Management More Critical for Scalping?

 Scalpers take more trades, which means more opportunities to blow up your account if you're not managing risk properly.